v-rgrace/Viva/Viva/glint/setup/program-summary-overview.md

 ---
 title: Set up Program Summary pages for a Viva Glint recurring surveys
-description: Once you have chosen a survey template, set up your survey in the seven pages of Program Summary. ms.author: JudithWeiner
+description: Once you choose a survey template, set up your survey in the seven pages of Program Summary. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry